-With multiple access points from Kaiaua, Thames, Paeroa, Waihi, Te Aroha, Waikino and the Karangahake Gorge, all options are within a two hour drive from Auckland, Hamilton and Tauranga.
+With multiple access points from Kaiaua, Thames, Paeroa, Waihi, Te Aroha, Waikino, the Karangahake Gorge and Matamata, all options are within a two hour drive from Auckland, Hamilton and Tauranga.
 The Coromandel’s temperate climate also means the Trail can be ridden all year round.

 With the trail easily accessible and with support options available, you’re guaranteed a relaxed cycling holiday.
 There are plenty of cool detours to be had off the bike too, with walking, arts, culture, local hospitality and a wealth of attractions to add to the fun.